ammar-khan/prepare-yourself-for-future-career/tips.md

 ##### Understanding of Requirements
 ---

-As human mind evolving continiously and generations and technologies are changing rapidly we need to make sure we will meet the mindset needed for the future.
+As human mind evolving continiously; generations and technologies are changing rapidly we need to make sure we will meet the mindset needed for the future.

 ---